tasuki/tsumego/README.md

 Get it running
 ---------------------

-As of 2018 I can get it running on Ubuntu with `texlive`.
+As of 2018 I can get it running on Ubuntu with `texlive` and Kashomon's [go-type1](https://github.com/Kashomon/go-type1).

-	updmap --enable Map=gooe.map
+	cd books

-Use `pdftex` to generate the pdfs.
+	make

 Thanks
 ------